 We give thanks to God always for all of you, making mention of you in our prayers;1 Thessalonians 1:2(NASB)

 Firstly, their firm faith in the gospel brought Paul much encouragement, for it brings eternal life to all who believe on Christ.
-He also mentioned the love this little group of believers had for the Lord Jesus, as they 'laboured in love' and served Him willingly, because of their dear devotion to Him and not simply out of duty.
-The third thing that rejoiced his heart was their enduring hope in His soon return, and much of this letter touches on the very subject of Christ's coming for his people.
+Secondly, he mentioned the love this little group of believers had for the Lord Jesus, as they 'laboured in love' and served Him willingly because of their dear devotion to Him and not simply out of duty.
+The third thing that rejoiced his heart, was their enduring hope in Jesus' soon return, and much of this letter touches on the very subject of Christ coming for his people.

-Paul's own great love for these brethren is also seen clearly, in this opening section.
-The thanksgiving he expressed for their developing faith was clearly designed to encourage them to maintain their faith in the Lord and press on for the upward call we have in Christ Jesus, and so he began this personalised section by telling them, "We give thanks to God always for all of you, making mention of you in our prayers".
+Paul's own great love for these brethren is also seen in this opening section.
+The thanksgiving he expressed for their developing faith was clearly designed to encourage them to maintain their faith in the Lord and press on for the upward call we have in Christ Jesus, and so he began this personalised section by telling them: "We give thanks to God always for all of you, making mention of you in our prayers."

 Paul was not praying for these saints every minute of the day, but his prayer for them was earnest and consistent.
-Like the Lord Jesus Paul seems to have developed the desire to live his life in an attitude of prayer and throughout his writings we find him encouraging the body of Christ to prayer without ceasing; to pray always and in every situation to pray with a thankful heart and having done all... to keep on praying, knowing that our sufficient strength comes from God alone.
+Like the Lord Jesus, Paul seems to have developed the desire to live his life in an attitude of prayer, and throughout his writings, we find him encouraging the Body of Christ to pray without ceasing, in every situation to pray with a thankful heart, and having done all, to keep on praying, knowing that our sufficient strength comes from God alone.

-Perhaps the prayer that Paul often prayed for these and other believers throughout the middle east could be summed in the final few verses of this lovely letter - "now may the God of peace Himself sanctify you entirely; and may your spirit and soul and body be preserved complete, without blame at the coming of our Lord Jesus Christ.
+Perhaps the prayer that Paul often prayed for these and other believers throughout the middle east could be summed up in the final few verses of this lovely letter: "Now may the God of peace Himself sanctify you entirely; and may your spirit and soul and body be preserved complete, without blame at the coming of our Lord Jesus Christ.
 Faithful is He who calls you, and He also will bring it to pass.
 The grace of our Lord Jesus Christ be with you all."

-Heavenly Father, how grateful we are to have the inspired scriptures as a mirror through which we are enabled to see the things we need to do, to honour Your name.
-I pray that I may remain firm in the faith, grow in love and rejoice in the blessed hope that we have in Christ.
-Thank You for the privilege of prayer and for the wonderful witness we have from Paul’s powerful praying.
-I pray that my intercessions and prayers may be guided by You as we look for that glorious day when Christ comes for His Church... and may we all be sanctified entirely - spirit; soul and body, and be made complete and blameless at the coming of our Lord Jesus Christ - in Whose name I pray, AMEN.
+Heavenly Father, how grateful I am to have the inspired Scriptures as a mirror through which I am enabled to see the things I need to do to honour Your name.
+I pray that I may remain firm in the faith, grow in love, and rejoice in the blessed hope that I have in Christ.
+Thank You for the privilege of prayer and for the wonderful witness of Paul’s powerful praying.
+I pray that my intercessions and prayers may be guided by You, as I look for that glorious day when Christ comes for His Church.
+May we all be sanctified entirely, spirit, soul, and body, and be made complete and blameless at the coming of our Lord Jesus Christ, in Whose name I pray, AMEN.